adamkurth/reborn_dev/doc/source/developers.rst

 Numba is one way to speed up Python code in cases where there is not an existing numpy function.
 It is used within reborn in a few places and appears to be reasonably stable, though still lacking some basic functionality.

 A better way to speed up code is to use fortran.
+Look here for some notes on how to work with f2py:
-Look here: :ref:`working_with_fortran`.
+:ref:`working_with_fortran`.